 Clone the sample repository locally and deploy the sample application to App Service.
 Replace <app-name> with a unique name.

 # Save app name as variable for convenience appName=<app-name> # Clone sample application git clone https://github.com/Azure-Samples/app-service-language-detector.git cd app-service-language-detector/dotnet az webapp up --sku F1 --resource-group $groupName --name $appName --plan $appName --location $region

 Configure secrets as app settings

-Configure the Cognitive Services secrets as app settings
+Configure the Azure AI services secrets as app settings

 # Get subscription key for Cognitive Services resource csKey1=$(az cognitiveservices account keys list --resource-group $groupName --name $csResourceName --query key1 --output tsv) az webapp config appsettings set --resource-group $groupName --name $appName --settings CS_ACCOUNT_NAME="$csResourceName" CS_ACCOUNT_KEY="$csKey1"

 In the browser, navigate to your deploy app at

 <app-name>.azurewebsites.netand try out the language detector with strings in various languages.